Did Cavalry Existed in Japan?

 These horses were also not gilded; apparently, the Samurai liked their mounts to be wild and aggressive, although this might generate some problems.

-In addition to that, they didn't used horseshoes; they actually used straw sandals called umazouri (
+In addition to that, they didn't used horseshoes; they actually used straw sandals called umazouri (馬草履).
+These sandals were used on muddy terrains.

 However, the hoof of native Japanese horses are extremely hard and resilient, and thus they didn't need iron horseshoes.